Proration

 New Subscription button and choose the correct customer - Choose the

-- Specify the pro-ration dates - usually this will be the current day of to one day before you want them to regularly receive an invoice
+- Then you can specify the proration dates the invoice should have.
+Uually this will be based on the current day today, to the day before you want the customer to regularly receive an invoice

-- For example, if you want them to be regularly charged on the 1st of the month, choose the 31st
+- For example, if you want them to be regularly charged on the 1st of the month, choose the last day of the month as the end date

 Create a prorated invoice